hyperledger/fabric/docs/source/config_update.md

 ```
 </details>

-A config might look intimidating in this form, but once you study it you’ll see
+A config might look intimidating in this form, but once you study it you'll see
 that it has a logical structure.

 Beyond the definitions of the policies -- defining who can do certain things